mincong-h/mincong-h.github.io/_posts/2022-10-31-openapi-overview.md

 [OpenAPITools/openapi-diff](https://github.com/OpenAPITools/openapi-diff).
 These
 are command line tools to detect changes between two OpenAPI specifications.

+They allow you to review the changes between two versions easily, as part of the Git flow, and make your developement more efficient.
+It may be beneficial for troubleshooting as well.
+The feature about breaking changes detection from the `Azure/openapi-diff` brings confidence for the development and allows you to avoid incident easily.

 ## Going Further

 How to go further from here?